Geographica Helvetica accepts the following types of manuscripts in German, French, Italian, and English:

-Standard articles (6000–8000 words, including references) comprise the main component of the journal and represent original studies that offer interesting and new insights into any field of geography, broadly defined.
+Standard articles (6000–8000 words, excluding references, double-blind review) represent original studies that offer interesting and new insights into any field of geography.
 Standard articles can have an empirical or theoretical emphasis.
 The abstract should not exceed 150 words.
-The abstract must be written in English.
+The abstract must be written in English and the language in which the article is written.
 All standard articles follow a double-blind peer-review process.

 Theme issue overview articles synthesize and summarize the findings and conclusions of the papers published in a theme issue.
 The manuscript title must clearly reflect the relation to the theme issue and start with "Overview:".